The relationship between Bariatric Surgery and Macronutrients

 With these handy programs, typing in the food you’re about to eat gives you a macros tally.
 Many of these program databases offer the macros of popular name brands of foods, and even meals you may order at restaurants.
 This makes it easy to stay on track with your healthy eating, even when dining out!

-It helps to understand the difference between the three macronutrients, even if you will use a program or app to do your calculations for you.
+Understanding the difference between the three macronutrients helps, even if you use a program or app to do your calculations.

 You don’t have to be told what foods are rich in carbohydrates.
 All the delicious ones, right?
 It’s true.
 Carb-heavy foods tend to contain the most sugar and starches, which taste great!